Gravesend West Line: The line today

-As part of Section 1 of the Channel Tunnel Rail Link (CTRL) the remaining rails on the Gravesend West Branch around Southfleet were lifted during the autumn of 1998 and works began to excavate a new track bed.
+As part of section 1 of the Channel Tunnel Rail Link (CTRL) the remaining rails on the Gravesend West Branch around Southfleet were lifted during the autumn of 1998 and works began to excavate a new track bed.
 CTRL services would follow a route running alongside the M2 and A2 as far as Pepper Hill between Gravesend and Southfleet before curving south on a spur just before the B262 Station Road to join the alignment of the Gravesend Line along as far as Fawkham Junction where it joins the Chatham Main Line and proceeds to Waterloo.

 The trackbed to the north of the CTRL spur remains traceable as far as Vale Road when it is taken over by the A2260 Thames Way.
 Gravesend Borough Council has announced in its local plan its attention to seek agreement with BR to convert the remaining section of the line within the town into recreational use.

 The station buildings have, in the main part, been swept away in subsequent redevelopments of the area.
 Only the stationmaster's house at Southfleet and the Gravesend West Pier now remains.
 The majority of Gravesend West itself was demolished in 1991, with the remaining section of viaduct and bridge over West Street going in September 2006, having previously been reprieved in 2001.
 The North Downs Railway Society managed, however, to recover the platform canopy from Gravesend West station and this has been installed at Groombridge.
 In addition, some track materials were recovered from the line in 1988 by the Kent and East Sussex Railway.

-Regular passenger services ceased in 2007 over the Channel Tunnel Rail Link between Fawkham Jn and Pepper Hill (occupying the former Gravesend West Line) when phase 2 of the CTRL route to St. Pancras International was opened.
+Regular passenger services ceased in 2007 over the Channel Tunnel Rail Link between Fawkham Junction and Pepper Hill (occupying the former Gravesend West Line) when phase 2 of the CTRL route to St. Pancras International was opened.
 The route is still maintained for occasional empty stock trains.